frel-rs/frel/doc/10_language/30_control_statements.md

 ### Semantics

+* Subscribes to all stores in the expressions.
 * Evaluates branches in order; **first match wins**.
-* Compiles to derived reactive expressions.
-* The enum-based form mirrors Rust’s pattern matching and integrates naturally with Rust enums.
+* When no `else` is present and none of the conditions match: emits an anchor node.

 ## `<bool-expr>` Definition